dji-sdk/Payload-SDK-Doc/source/faq/index.md

 Yes, once your application is approved you will need to pay a license fee equal to $10,000 USD/year for developing one product line.
 Any additional product lines will cost an additional, discounted licensing fee of $5,000 USD per year for each additional product line.

-Early-Bird discount: Any applications that are approved before Octorber 31st, 2018 will be offered a discounted price of $5,000 for the Payload SDK Developer license and the first developed product.
+Early-Bird discount: Any applications that are approved before November 9th, 2018 will be offered a discounted price of $5,000 for the Payload SDK Developer license and the first developed product.

 ### What resources are provided to Payload SDK Developers?